fermiin/surfs_up/README.md

 - The average temperature in June (75 degrees) is close to the average temperature in Decemeber (71 degrees)
 - The high for June is 85 degrees, and 83 degrees in December
 - There's a bigger difference in the lowest tempature, June being 64 degrees and December being at 56 degrees.
+- Keep in mind December has 183 less data points than June